thirumurthis/Learnings/loadbalancer/layer_4_vs_layer_7_lb_info.md

       - this is a reverse proxy, where the client doesn't know the request is forwarded to
         - the server doesn't know the request is comming from, this is reverse proxy.

+  ##### pros:
+    - simple load balancing
+    - faster and efficient (no data lookup), since doesn't look into the data to make decision.
+    - The data is still encrypted in this layer, so in a way secure.
+    - only one TCP connection established. (router take the repsonsiblity for forwarding the TCP connection, but for client it is one connection only)
+    - uses NAT (statefulness)

+  ##### Cons:
+    - Not a smart load balancing
+      - the data is not read cookies,etc. so no need to add headers or redirect based on it.
+    - Not suitable for Microservice. (not applicable)
+       - Since, the ingress protocol can use the content to forward different service based on the path. like using REST endpoint like /image which will we navigate service dedicated to media and knows to cache. the path /message this will navigate to different services.
+    - when we forward using LB, which makes a TCP connection there is a maximum limit 1500 bytes.
+If the GET request size is 1MB, then this needs to be broken to multiple TCP segments, that is one packet multiple segment.
+The LB better forward all those segments to the same destination.
+We cannot forward part of the segment in the packet to one destination and some to another destination.
+    - no cache, since at this layer the data is not looked up or read.

   - Layer 7 LB
+   - if there is a https connection, the LB should have certificate and need to looks the data to make decision. so if this is compromised the data is exposed.
+   -

 OSI model
 ```
   Layer 7 - Application - GET / ip port (Http headers, cookies, content-type)